 Stay Away from Danger!
 Here’s How to Tell if AC Fuse is Blown

-Even when the sun is shining brightly outside, and the temperature is threateningly rising, you enjoy it when your house is comfortable and cool.
+Even when the sun is shining brightly outside and the temperature is threateningly rising, you enjoy it when your house is comfortable and cool.
 So it is when your AC chooses to behave strangely and shuts off.

 Your tranquil existence is now over.
 Most of the time, it’s a blown fuse, so before you freak out, let us calm your frayed nerves.
 The question that pops into your head is how to tell if the AC fuse is blown now that you know it is nothing major.